IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

 * Send this identity as a JSON string back to the client (to use in the [identity field](../sdks/client-side-identity.md#initopts-object-void)) using the following:

+  `token_generate_response.get_identity_json_string()`

-  `token_generate_response.get_identity_json_string()` //Note: If the user has opted out, this method returns None, so be sure to handle that case.
+  Note: If the user has opted out, this method returns None, so be sure to handle that case.

 ### Server-Only Integration

 If you're using server-only integration (see [Publisher Integration Guide, Server-Only](../guides/custom-publisher-integration.md)):

 1. Store this identity as a JSON string in the user's session, using the `token_generate_response.get_identity_json_string()` function.

    If the user has opted out, this method returns `None`, so be sure to handle that case.
 2. To retrieve the user's UID2 token, use the following:

    ```